pqwy/tpf/README.md

 It takes about 5x the time it takes `List.length`.

 Of course it does. `List.length` compiles to a 4-instruction loop.
-The Tpf version ends reconstructs the entire list (albeit lazily), and explores every field of every block in it.
+The Tpf version reconstructs the entire list (albeit lazily), and explores every field of every block in it.

 ### ... and Tpf is lightning fast

-If you use [ppx_sexp_conv][ppx-sexp-conv], the PPX-based Sexplib deriver, and compare the performance of `sexp_of_tweedledum` functions it generates to the performance of a Tpf-based generic version, the ratio is about 1.25 (that is, generic version is 25% slower).
+If you use the industry-leading PPX-based Sexplib deriver, [ppx_sexp_conv][ppx-sexp-conv], and compare the performance of derived conversion functions (`sexp_of_tweedledum` / `tweedledum_of_sexp`) to the performance of a Tpf-based generic version, the ratio is about 1.25.
+Generic version is 25% slower.

-If you compose these conversion functions with something that interacts with the actual strings, the overall performance hit of using the generic version drops to just below 10%.
+If you compose these conversion functions with something that interacts with the actual bytes, the overall performance hit of using generics drops to just below 10%.

 Incidentally, most attempts at writing a generic printer will end up being *faster* than hand-written printers, as `CamlinternalFormat.make_printf` is